nelsonquesado/GTFSwizard/README.md

 #4676  stops
 #85410  trips
 #823  valid days of service
-#271.4  meters is the average distance between sequencial stops in a given route
+#271.4  meters is the average distance between sequential stops in a given route
 ```

 GTFS feeds are mainly browsed using the `explore_gtfs()` function.
 It pops-up an informative and interactive dashboard.